Small Grants Program

 A progress report is required at the end of the funding period to track publications and grants resulting from the award.

-Once the budget is finalized, the department or division research chair or designee must complete the CCaTS Small Grants Program form (must be logged in to the Mayo Clinic network) to initiate a request for an accounting activity number.
+Once the budget is finalized, the department or division research chair or designee must complete the CCaTS Small Grants Program form to initiate a request for an accounting project number.
+Log in to the Mayo Clinic network to complete the form.

 The NIH Public Access Policy requires that all publications resulting from NIH funding be uploaded to PubMed Central.
 CCaTS awards, including intramurally funded awards, must follow this policy.
-The NIH Public Access Policy intranet site (must be logged in to the Mayo Clinic network) guides awardees through the process of uploading publications.
+The NIH Public Access Policy website guides awardees through the process of uploading publications.
+Log in to the Mayo Clinic network to view the website.